 CPM vs CPC definitions

-When CPM is best option
+When CPM is the best option

 To make a well-informed decision and choose between CPM vs CPC advertising, one should consider the pros and cons of each pricing model and estimate which would suit the needs and goals more precisely.
 One of such goals can be brand awareness, for the performance campaigns, it is also a good idea to use cost per acquisition.

 CPM is a good option for advertisers who want to drive brand awareness and engagement.
 By using this type of pricing, advertisers can ensure that the ad will get impressions they’ve paid for.
-This works great when the primal goal is to increase brand visibility, especially if the ads are highly engaging, as the cost won’t change if the number of clicks increases.
-It can also be a good option for advertisers who are only starting to explore how to increase their CTR and want to analyze which color, design or message works better for their campaigns.
+This works great when the primary goal is to increase brand visibility, especially if the display ads are highly engaging, as the cost won’t change if the number of clicks increases.
+It can also be a good option for advertisers who are only starting to explore how to increase their CTR and want to analyze which color, design, or message works better for their campaigns.
 Apart from this, CPM provides a great opportunity to test targeting strategies by choosing specific websites and measuring CTR while paying the same price for each campaign.

 To understand the concept better, let’s have a look at the following example: